mikeinspace/phockheads/docs/README.md

 git commit -m "Add <your phockheads name>" git push -f origin
 ```
-Go to https://github.com/mikeinspace/phockheads.git and you will see a button that lets you create a Pull Request.
+At the top of this page you will see a button that lets you create a Pull Request.

 Follow the steps and if done correctly your PR should be available for a review.